-Once Algorithm~\ref{alg:FK} determines the Feynman-Kac model, i.e.~a distribution $\Pi(x_{0:S})$ with marginal $x_S\sim \pi(x)$.
-Then, Algorithm~\ref{alg:smc} describes a standard SMC sampler corresponding to a bootstrap particle filter.
+Algorithm~\ref{alg:FK} determines the Feynman-Kac model, i.e.~a distribution $\Pi(x_{0:S})$ with marginal $x_S\sim \pi(x)$.
+Then, Algorithm~\ref{alg:smc} describes a standard SMC sampler applied to such model corresponding to a bootstrap particle filter.
 Steps~\ref{step:resample} and \ref{step:resample2} of Algorithm~\ref{alg:smc} describe multinomial resampling.
 For our empirical results, we replace multinomial with systematic resampling, as the latter reduces variability \citep[Section~9.7]{Chopin2020} and yields better mixing for the outer MCMC steps.
-Algorithm~\ref{alg:sys_sampling}, Appendix~\ref{ap:sys_sampling} describes systematic resampling.
-Adaptive resampling \citep[Section~10.2]{Chopin2020} further reduces the variance of the Monte Carlo estimates in our empirical results.
-That is, we only resample, i.e., apply Step~\ref{step:resample}, if the ESS of the current weighted particle approximation falls below $N\gamma$ for a $\gamma\in [0,1]$.
+Algorithm~\ref{alg:sys_sampling}, in Appendix~\ref{ap:sys_sampling}, describes systematic resampling.
+Use of adaptive resampling \citep[Section~10.2]{Chopin2020} further reduces the variability of Monte Carlo estimates in our empirical results.
+That is, we only resample (Step~\ref{step:resample}) if the ESS of the current weighted particle approximation falls below $N\gamma$ for a $\gamma\in [0,1]$.

 Step~\ref{step:resample2} of Algorithm~\ref{alg:smc} is not required to approximate the posterior ${\pi(x)}$ as the pair $(w^{1:N}, x_S^{1:N})$ provides a weighted approximation.
 We include the step since conditional SMC will involve it.
-Section~\ref{sec:unbiased} discusses how Rao-Blackwellization enables the use of the weighted approximation in coupled particle MCMC.
+Section~\ref{sec:unbiased} discusses a Rao-Blackwellization approach enabling the use of the weighted approximation within coupled particle MCMC.

 Algorithms~\ref{alg:FK} and \ref{alg:smc} use different numbers of particles, namely $N_0$ and $N$, respectively.
 We choose $N_0$ to be larger than $N$ as the the number $N_0$ is used once, `offline', and results provided by this single run of Algorithm~\ref{alg:FK} will fix all aspects of the Feynman-Kac model used by coupled particle MCMC.
 Choice of a large enough $N_0$ aims to facilitate stability for the obtained collection of temperatures and number of inner MCMC steps.